 4 & 5.
 Add ginger garlic paste and saute till the raw smell goes away.

 6, 7 & 8.
-Turn the flame to low and add turmeric powder, red chilly powder, coriander powder, salt, garam masala, chicken masala, or any other mentioned in the ingredients.
+Turn the flame to low and add turmeric powder, red chilly powder, coriander powder, salt, garam masala, chicken masala, or any other mentioned ingredients.
 Add little water and saute until the oil separates.

 9, 10, 11 & 12.
 Add the vegetables and saute for a min or two.
-Keep stirring at regular intervals to avoid masala sticking to the bottom.
+Keep stirring at regular intervals to avoid the masala sticking to the bottom.